^

 Who to contact?

-Treatment of the vitiligo
+Treatment vitiligo

 A promising direction is the use of a combination of several non-surgical, as well as surgical and non-surgical methods of treating vitiligo.